infojunkie/discogs-tag.py/README.md

     The SKIP flag can take one or more of the following values, comma-separated: artist, composer, title, position, date, subtrack, album, genre, albumartist

+        If subtracks are skipped, subtrack titles get appended to their parent track.

 POSITIONAL ARGUMENTS
     RELEASE